Brain Injury Attorney & Traumatic Brain Injury Lawyer

 - Concussions are minor brain injuries caused by an impact on the head, shaking, or a sudden change in movement, such as whiplash.
-Concussions can cause headaches, memory loss, disorientation, or trouble with concentration.
-When more than one is sustained over time, it is dangerous, especially if the first one hasn’t had time to heal.
+Concussions can cause headaches, memory loss, disorientation, or trouble concentrating.
+It is dangerous when more than one is sustained over time, especially if the first one hasn’t had time to heal.

 - Contusions occur when brain tissue is bruised, just like a bruise a person gets on their skin.
-They are caused by the breaking and leaking of small blood vessels.
-Leaking on the brain causes many different issues, which primarily relate to a building of pressure.
+The breaking and leaking of small blood vessels cause them.
+Leaking on the brain causes many issues, which primarily relate to building pressure.
 They can range from minor to extremely severe.